 - Two letters of recommendation

 - Letters from prior faculty familiar with your academic record are preferred.

 - Letters should be submitted electronically by the authors.

 - These are required of all applicants whose native language is not English or who have not received a Bachelors or MA/MS degree from an accredited college or university where the primary language of instruction is English.
-Please refer to CSU’s guidelines for international students whose first language is not English.
+See CSU's English Proficiency guidelines for additional information.

-Applicants to the PhD program in Anthropology must upload all supporting documents to their online applications.
-Please do not send any materials directly to the Anthropology Department.
+Applicants to the PhD program in Anthropology must upload all supporting documents to their online applications via the Graduate School.
+Please do not send any materials directly to the Department of Anthropology and Geography.

 The Statement of Purpose

 We use the statement of purpose to assess the fit between applicants’ research interests and our program, as well as their potential for successfully completing a PhD.
 Applicants should clearly indicate how their interests relate to the program’s focus on place, space, and adaptation.
 In addition, applicants must describe their theoretical, topical, regional, and methodological interests in ways that make clear their fit with relevant faculty.
 Applicants are required to contact relevant faculty to discuss their interests prior to submitting an application.
 They may also may wish to visit CSU before applying, which is welcomed but not required.